GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Extensions for planning trips.

 Well-being
-: Extensions for self-help and personal improvement.
+: Extensions for self-help, mindfulness, and personal development.

 Workflow & Planning
 : Extensions to help users perform their tasks more efficiently.
 They could range from time trackers, tools to stay focused, to-do list managers, email organizers, document editors, and calendar utilities, among others.